gershnik/wsdd-native/README.md

 On macOS there are 3 ways to install `wsddn`: via a standalone installer package, [Homebrew][homebrew] or [MacPorts][macports].
 Using a standalone installer is simpler, but you will have to manually install any future updates as well.
-Homebrew/MacPorts are a bit more complicated to set up, but they provide updatability similar to Linux/BSD package managers.
+Homebrew/MacPorts are a bit more complicated to set up, if you haven't got them available already, but they provide automatic updates.

-For all 3 methods, the supported platforms are:
+For standalone and Homebrew methods, the supported platforms are:
-- macOS Catalina (10.15) and above
+- macOS Catalina (10.15) and above.
-- Both Intel and Apple Silicon
+- Both Intel and Apple Silicon (as applicable to each OS version).

+For MacPorts, the supported platforms are:
+- macOS Snow Leopard (10.6) and above
+- All applicable architectures: Apple Silicon, Intel (both 64 and 32-bit) and even PowerPC (in case you have a Snow Leopard running it)

+The installation and usage instructions for each method are given below:

 #### Standalone installer